zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/espefuse/burn-block-data-cmd.rst

 .. code-block:: none

-    > espefuse.py dump
+    > espefuse dump
     ...
     BLOCK3          (                ) [3 ] read_regs: 00000000 01000000 05040302 09080706 0d0c0b0a 00000f0e 00000000 00000000

-    > espefuse.py summary
+    > espefuse summary
     ....
     BLOCK3 (BLOCK3):                                   Variable Block 3
     = 00 00 00 00 00 00 00 01 02 03 04 05 06 07 08 09 0a 0b 0c 0d 0e 0f 00 00 00 00 00 00 00 00 00 00 R/W

 2. Part of the eFuse block can be written at a time.
 The ``--offset`` argument allows writing to a byte offset inside the eFuse block itself.
-3. This command is not suitable for writing key data which will be used by flash encryption or secure boot hardware, use ``burn_key`` for this.
+3. This command is not suitable for writing key data which will be used by flash encryption or secure boot hardware, use ``burn-key`` for this.